Gulshan7250/devTinder-web/README.md

 - New Page - See all my connections
 - New Page - See ally my Connection requests
 - Feature - Accept/Reject Connection Request

-Remaining:
+- Send/Ignore the user card from the feed
 - Signup New User
 - E2E Testing

 Body